-The rumored iPad Air 5 may not arrive until early 2022, but the new tablet is rumored to get a sufficient amount of upgrades that could make the wait worthwhile.
+The rumored iPad Air 5 may not arrive until spring 2022, but the new tablet is rumored to get a sufficient amount of upgrades that could make the wait worthwhile.

 The current iPad Air (2020) is one of the best tablets around, sporting a fast A14 Bionic processor, a bright and colorful 10.9-inch display, USB-C charging and support for both the Magic Keyboard and 2nd Gen Apple Pencil.
 The only things we didn't like in our review were the pricey accessories and the lack of Face ID support.